murthy1811/The-Baking-Mommy_MS2/README.md

 Browsers tested are Microsoft Edge, and Google Chrome.

+All user stories are considered and testing is done as per the need.

 ### Implementation

 Plan is to test the site based on user stories.
 If the user stories are working as per the intention on all devices , then the testing is